 UK citizens will need to check with their network provider – some companies offer free data roaming in the EU, others don’t.
 If yours doesn’t, it may be worth switching networks.

 As Norway is not in the EU, mobile phone charges there will depend on your individual phone network, so check the policy of your network provider beforehand.

-If you’re visiting from outside the EU, it will almost certainly be cheaper to buy a local sim card for your trip.
+If you’re visiting from outside the EU (possibly with the exception of Brits) it will almost certainly be cheaper to buy a local sim card for your trip.